 COM Surrogate, also known as dllhost.exe, is a legitimate Microsoft Windows process used to run Component Object Model (COM) objects.
-In short, COM Surrogate is a safe process that allows different parts of your software to communicate so they all work together.
+In short, COM Surrogate allows different parts of your software to communicate so they all work together.

-The problem, however, is when malware imitates a safe process like COM Surrogate.
-People who write malware frequently do this to hide their malicious code in seemingly benign processes.
+The more advanced malware becomes, the more often scammers will spoof legitimate processes like COM Surrogate to allow malware to run on your machine.
 It is very important that you do not remove COM Surrogate or other system files if you find it running on your machine unless a legitimate antivirus program flags it.
 Removing legitimate COM Surrogate processes can severely damage your machine’s operations.

 This may seem confusing.
 You don’t want to damage your computer, but you also can’t allow a virus to run.
 So what do you do?
 Let’s explore how to identify the necessary COM Surrogate process from the virus as well as the best antivirus software for the job.